StevenGuo42/poTranslation/README.md

 ## Description

-This is a simple python library to translate `.po` files using various API.
+This is a simple python library/CLI tool to translate `.po` files using various APIs.

 ## Installation

-Install and update using pip:
+Install and update using [pip][PIP]:

 ```bash
 pip install -U poTranslator
 ```